 The body needs some essential foods for maintaining proper growth.
-These foods should be some protein like meat, fish, eggs, milk, pulse, etc which are hydrolyzed into amino acids during digestion.
+These foods should be some protein like meat, fish, eggs, milk, pulse, etc. which are hydrolyzed into amino acids during digestion.
 Some amounts of amino acid are utilized in metabolic process of energy production.
 During the metabolic process, some nitrogenous wastes are produced as byproducts which are harmful to health.
-In this case, human excretory system plays an important role to discharge the waste products from the body.
+In this case, human excretory system (kidney) plays an important role to discharge the waste products from the body.

 Urinary system is the main excretory system in humans.
 It performs the functions of excretion, the bodily process of discharging wastes.
 Besides it, the skin can also perform excretion by discharging water, small amount of urea and salts.
 The excretory system of human includes the following four structures:

 Image Showing Parts of Human Excretory System: Image credit: wikipedia.org

 You might also read: Epithelium: Definition, Characteristics, types and Functions

 The human body and other vertebrates possess a pair of kidneys which are present at the dorsal side of the abdomen on either side of the vertebrae of the lumber region.
 The upper parts of the kidneys are partially protected by the eleventh and twelve ribs.
 Each kidney is bean-shaped and red brown in color.